int19h/jbomohi/dict/gugykruca/comments.md

 Oh, and the x3 of “kruca” reads “at locus”.
 There is no such thing as a “locus” in an intersection of sets.

+## 2013-11-15T17:25:33Z — gusnikantu (comment 819, on definition 16900, in reply to 818)

+Re: The derivation is very malglico

+Wuzzy wrote:
+> > The meaning of ku'a is the same as kruca.
+> I can’t see how “ku'a” means the same (!) as “kruca”.
+I read
+> both definitions.
+Yes, they are kinda similar, but they are certainly not
+> the same.
+>

+See the definition of {ku'a} in Lojban: nalylogji jonma'o .i te jorne le li'erla'i le se li'erla'i ja'e lo terkruca

+This definition implies that {ku'a} has exactly the same meaning as {kruca}.
+The conjunction {ku'a} brings "lo terkruca".

+> > Moreover, the rafsi "kuz" of ku'a cannot be put at the end of lujvo.
+> Correct.
+But who says that “kuz” must be put at the end of the lujvo?
+>
+> > "-kruca" as rafsi at the end is therefore indispensable.
+> This does not follow.
+>
+> > The English words
+> > "cross/traverse" in the definition of kruca should mean a special case
+> > of "intersect" that the sets are lines on a 2-dimensional surface.
+> This analogy is flawed.
+Come up with a better one.
+>
+> When two lines on a 2D surface intersect, they do so on a single point.
+> Now if we view both lines as sets and the points of these lines as members
+> of the set, this would mean an “intersection of sets” can only have
+> member at maximum: the point where both lines intersect.
+But this is not
+> how the intersection of sets actually works!
+>

+The point where both lines intersect belongs to both lines.
+This point is naturally a member of the intersection of two sets that are lines.
+Plural number of points may be the intersection of two lines on 2D surface depending on the form of surface and lines.

+> Oh, and the x3 of “kruca” reads “at locus”.
+There is no such thing
+> as a “locus” in an intersection of sets.

+"lo te kruca" is simply the intersection itself (see again the definition of {ku'a} in Lojban).
+In the special case that sets are lines on a 2D surface, the intersection is called "locus".